 ACPs are accountable for all ESS activities conducted by employees, third parties and other representatives.
 This includes all aspects of an activity for which they create ESCs, from the initial engagement with customers, through to the final quality assurance of documents.
 ACPs will be held responsible for all actions, omissions and information provided by representatives acting on their behalf under the ESS - regardless of any contract or agreement with other parties.
-For more information, refer to ESS Notice 01/2013 (amended July 2014) Minimum requirements for conduct of persons acting on behalf of ACPs.
-17
+For more information, refer to ESS Notice 01/2013 (V3.0) Minimum requirements of conduct.17